-What does What's Left of the Flag mean?
+What do you think What's Left of the Flag means?

 Flogging Molly: What's Left of the Flag Meaning